opaque-maniac/alx-low_level_programming/0x0F-function_pointers/README.md

-This is a folder containing code for pointer functions
+This is a folder containing code for function pointers